 Road Surface: The easy parts are layered broken rock and dirt, while the challenges are solid rock ledges.
-There is some slickrock, but it is those short, vertical sections that favor tall tires and locking differentials.
+There is

 Highlights: After passing the obstacles on the Poison Spider Mesa Trail, there is some pretty easy slickrock driving on fins.
 The first obstacle is the steep uphill of the "Launching Pad".
 After this they keep on coming: "Skyline Drive", "Zuki Hill", "Golden Crack", "Golden Steps", "The Wall", "Double Whammy" and the "Body Snatcher".
 Bring the best of equipment, the tow truck can't make it.